ledjon-behluli/OrleanSpaces/docs/OrleanSpaces/README.md

 ```
 >⚠️ All agents are isolated between each other, therefor the tuple spaces are also isolated.
 An action performed on say the `int` agent, has not effect whatsoever on say the `bool` agent, generic agent and so on.

+## Startup Behavior

+By default once the agent(s) are started they automatically load the respective tuple space contents (*i.e. the tuples*) into memory, and than perform various operations to keep it in-sync with the actual tuple space.

+In certain cases, like where the agent is used to perform only writes, or the application needs fast startup times, the default behavior may not be suitable.
+This loading behavior is configurable via the `SpaceClientOptions.LoadSpaceContentsUponStartup` flag.
+The client can continue to operate without the loaded space if its intent is to only write to the space, or subscribe to space events.

+It should be noted that it is always possible to load the space via the `ReloadAsync` method, found on every agent type.
+As the name suggests, the method can be called (*for whatever reason*) even if the space was loaded upon startup.

 ## Communication Models

 At the core of this library, programing is done in tuples, but the library empowers the user to work with via different communication models.
 OrleanSpaces does implement the following models: